jakehopking/react/youtube-user-sync/README.md

-# YT-API
+# Youtube sync video app

-This is a simple web application that allow mutiple clients to watch the same (synchronized) Youtube's videos and chat in the same time
+This basic app allow multiple users to watch Youtube videos in sync, and share comments in a chat window.

-# Technology used
+# Tech

-- YouTube Player API
+- The Youtube API
 - React
-- Nodejs
+- Node.js
-- Websockets (ws library)
+- Websockets

-# How it should work
-One user (controller) have the ablity to Pause/Play/Skip the video and these actions effect other users in the same room.
-The controller can give this contol to others by clicking on their names on the online-users list

-# How to run it
-First start the nodejs application, with npm installed run
+# Functionality

+One user (controller) can control the videos being watched.
+Controller can pass on control to new user (losing their own control in the process)

+# Build/run

+First run backend and then frontent

 ```
 $ cd backend/ && npm start
 ```

 Then start react application

 ```
 $ cd frontend/ && npm start
 ```

-# Contributing
-Feel free to fix, suggest new features, clean some code or make the ugly frontend design prettier!